newt1409/KitStack/README.md

       docker-compose down
       docker-compose up -d

-And to fully hack the matrix, tear it down and back up again and your Neo...some people call it the contra code (up, down, up, down, up, down)
+And to fully hack the matrix, tear it down and back up again and you're Neo...some people call it the contra code (up, down, up, down, left, right, etc)

       docker-compose down
       docker-compose up -d